docsforadobe/javascript-tools-guide/4 - User-Interface Tools/window-object.rst

 Point

-A Point object for the location of the top left corner of the Window’s drawable area, or the top left corner of the frame for a panel.
+A Point object for the location of the top left corner of the Window's drawable area, or the top left corner of the frame for a panel.
 The same as [bounds.x, bounds.y].

 margins